rugk/how-did-i-get-here/assets/texts/en/permissions.md

 ## Feature-specific (optional) permissions

-Currently no permissions are requested for specific features.
+Currently, no permission is requested for specific features.